purelb/purelb/website/content/_index.md

 Expose applications by allocating addresses to services using type LoadBalancer.

 * **Leverages Linux Networking.**
-Configures Linux Networking stack so its easy to observe behavior and troubleshoot.
+Works with Linux networking for easy observation and troubleshooting.

-* **Local Address support.**
+* **Local Address Support.**
-Addresses matching the local host address are automatically added to the default or configured interface for simple local access.
+Local addresses are added to host interfaces for simple local access.

 * **Routing.**
-All non-local addresses are added to a virtual interface for distribution by routing software or CNI unlocking full routing functionality.
+Non-local addresses are added to a virtual interface for distribution by routing software or CNI, unlocking full routing functionality.

-* **Service Groups.**
-Configurable policy, address & network configuration & load balancer behavior.

-* **Easy Integration with CNI routing.**
+* **Easy Integration with CNI Routing.**
-Supports CNIs such as Calico that implement routing, CNI distributes LoadBalancer alongside other routes.
+Supports CNIs such as Calico that implement routing.

-* **Supports multiple Service Load Balancer controllers.**
+* **Works With Other Service Load Balancer Controllers.**
-Implements LoadBalancerClass allowing multiple Load Balancer Controllers to be installed in the same cluster for use in Public Clouds.
+Implements LoadBalancerClass which allows multiple LoadBalancer Controllers to be installed in the same cluster.

 * **Configured using Custom Resources.**
-Use of CRDs simplifies configuration with validation
+Use of CRDs simplifies configuration and provides input validation.

-* **Dual Stack Support for IPv4 & IPv6.**
+* **Dual Stack Support for IPv4 and IPv6.**
-PureLB provides Dual Stack IPv6 support (subject to your cluster & network configuration)
+Supports Dual Stack IPv6 if your cluster has IPv6.

 * **Supports GARP for Datacenters using EVPN/VXLAN.**
-GARP can be enabled to support ARP suppression mechanisms used in EVPN/VXLAN
+GARP can be enabled to support ARP suppression mechanisms used in EVPN/VXLAN.

-* **Extensible to support external IPAM.**
+* **Supports External IPAM.**
-Integrate Service Load Balancer with Enterprise IP Address Management Systems
+Integrates with Enterprise IP Address Management Systems.